eclipse-che/che-operator/README.md

 ## How to add new role/cluster role to che-operator

-che-operator uses kubernetes api to manage Eclipse Che lifecycle.
+che-operator uses Kubernetes api to manage Eclipse Che lifecycle.
-To request any resouce objects from kubernetes api, che-operator should pass authorization.
+To request any resouce objects from Kubernetes api, che-operator should pass authorization.
 Kubernetes api authorization uses role-based access control(RBAC) api(see more https://kubernetes.io/docs/reference/access-authn-authz/rbac/). che-operator has got service account, like process inside a pod.
 Service account provides identity for che-operator.
 To service account can be bound some roles(or cluster roles).
-This roles allows che-operator to request some kubernetes api resources.
+This roles allows che-operator to request some Kubernetes api resources.
 Role(or cluster role) bindings we are using to bind roles(or cluster roles) to che-operator service account.

 che-operator roles and cluster roles yaml definition located in the `deploy` folder.
 For example `role.yaml`.
-When you need to provide access to new kubernetes api part for che-operator, you need include to this file such information like:
+When you need to provide access to new Kubernetes api part for che-operator, you need include to this file such information like:

   - api group